Pain and Suffering in Florida and the Average Settlement Amount

 - Permanent injury within a reasonable degree of medical probability, other than scarring or disfigurement; or

 The statutes also allow recovery for pain and suffering if the victim died as a result of their injuries.
 In these cases, the victim’s family members can call on a wrongful death lawyer to help them pursue a claim.

 AVERAGE PAIN AND SUFFERING SETTLMENTS FAQ

-Is There an Average Pain and Suffering Settlement Amount?
+Is There an Average Pain and Suffering Settlement Amount in Florida?

 If you have been searching for information about average pain and suffering settlement amounts in Florida, you might be getting frustrated by the lack of answers.

 The reason you won’t find any accurate information about average injury settlements is that every case is unique.

 Even if you find pain and suffering settlement examples online, this information likely has little or no relevance to your case.